 There’s an endless list of online resources you can use to hit the ground running and experiment.
 Since Etsy shops with more products are easier to find, there’s no reason to limit yourself.
 So have fun with it and see what happens.

-Managing your side gig like a pro
+Managing your Etsy store like a pro

 Once your Etsy store is ready, you’ll want to promote it on your social media, and start building your true fans (people who spend $100 a year on your products).
 Before you know it, your printables will be selling on Etsy like hotcakes 🔥.
 Go ahead, dream big!